Yoga for Beginners

 Samadhi is the highest level of yogic practice.
 It is practised after surrendering to the lord when nothing remains to gain or lose.
 A master should practise different Samadhi practices.

-Note: Yoga for beginners may practice various therapeutic yoga styles, such as yoga for migrainesOCDyoga therapyyoga for back pain, and yoga for mental health issues.
+Note: Yoga for beginners may practice various therapeutic styles, such as yoga for migraines, OCD, back pain, and mental health issues.

 It is highly recommended that beginners learn yoga nidra and alternative healing methods, such as ReikiJin Shin Jyutsuand pranic healing.